takigama/HomeAutomationExperiments/IRRemote/README.md

 ## Warning!

-I've not even built this board yet, so here be dragons! yarrr, but here be the board on osh park:
+I've not even built this board yet, so here be dragons! yarrr, but here be the board on OSH Park:

 [Link](https://oshpark.com/shared_projects/vwTebHdx)